-Statement introduced in Junos OS Release 12.2 for the QFX Series.
+Statement introduced in Junos OS Release 12.2.

 Determine whether a peer is up or down by exchanging keepalive messages over the management link between the two Inter-Chassis Control Protocol (ICCP) peers.